tschoffelen/db.php/README.md

 // Function scope
 function something(){
     // We could simply use `global $db;`, but using globals is bad.
-Instad we can do this:
+Instead we can do this:
     $db = Database::instance();

     // And now we have access to $db inside the function }
 ```